34r7h/cool/README.md

 It's important that the CNAME file is placed in the www folder after building for pushing to the gh-pages branch.
 The gh-pages branch is responsible for the live webapp at http://isitcoolapp.com.

 The ionic folder contains the iOS App.
 That folder contains the xcode project files for pushing to the App Store.
+After building the app to the www folder, copy the www folder into ionic/cool folder and run `ionic build ios`* from the command line to update the iOS app.

+ * ionic must be installed to run that command.

 ## Apple App Store Info